scottrice/Ice/README.md

 - Figure out possible issues with modifying shortcuts.vdf while Steam is currently running.
 Will we need a restart?
 This could very much alter our current 'ideal' user experience
-- Figure out a new location to store emulators to avoid having to push them to github.
-My first inclination would be to put them in my Dropbox, and instead distribute a script to download them all from there.
-Look into it.

 ##Goal Updates